 “All the children recognized the packs, and were really excited to get one,” Olivia said.
 “It really hit home for me.
 I felt like I had come full circle.”

 “As a member of Student Council, I’m trying to work out some sort of service project we can do,” Olivia says.
-“I’m also hoping to work with Campus Ministry to make (Heart for America) a Loaves and Fishes collection recipient.”
+“I’m also hoping to work with Campus Ministry to make (Heart for Africa) a Loaves and Fishes collection recipient.”

 The entire trip made her appreciate just how much she has in this country, she says, but she also knows that she has a responsibility to help these children.